 Though director Don Siegel and screenwriter Daniel Mainwaring were happy with their unsettling ending, the movie studio demanded a more hopeful outcome.
-To keep the bosses happy, the filmmakers added in a brief epilogue, during which the audience learns that local police had alerted national authorities to the presence of the space invaders.
-Sniffed Siegel, "The film was nearly ruined by those in charge at Allied Artists, who added a preface and an ending that I don't like."
+To keep their bosses happy, the filmmakers added in a brief epilogue, during which the audience learns that local police had alerted national authorities to the presence of the space invaders.
+“The film was nearly ruined by those in charge at Allied Artists, who added a preface and an ending that I don’t like,” Siegel said.

 A version of this story ran in 2015; it has been updated for 2023.